bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 import 'bootstrap-vue/dist/bootstrap-vue.css'
 ```

-Optionally, you can import components individually, as below.
-To shorten
+Optionally, you can import components individually, as [below](#individual-components-and-directives).
-imports, we can add a webpack alias via `vue.config.js`.
+To shorten import paths, we can add a webpack alias via `vue.config.js`.

 ```js
 const path = require('path')